ThomasMertes/seed7/src/read_me.txt

                    Cygwin write the error messages to the error output (file descriptor 2).

-  LINKER: Defined when C_COMPILER does just invoke the stand-alone
+  LINKER: Defined if C_COMPILER does just invoke the stand-alone
           C compiler.
 In that case LINKER contains the command to call the stand-alone linker.